expectedparrot/edsl/docs/index.rst

 Getting started
 ---------------

-*Technical setup:*

-1. Install the EDSL package.
-See :ref:`installation` instructions.
+1. **Install EDSL.** See :ref:`installation` instructions.

-2. Log in to `Coop <https://www.expectedparrot.com/login>`_ to access special features for working with AI agents and language models, storage and collaboration tools.
+2. **Create a Coop account.** `Sign up / login <https://www.expectedparrot.com/login>`_ to access special features, free storage and collaboration tools.

 3. Choose how to access language models:

-   * **Remote:** Use your Expected Parrot API key to access models at Coop.
+   * **Remote inference:** Use your Expected Parrot API key to access all available language models at the Expected Parrot server.
 See instructions on activating :ref:`remote_inference` and purchasing `credits <https://docs.expectedparrot.com/en/latest/credits.html>`_.
-   * **Local:** Use your own API keys for models to use on your own machine.
+   * **Local inference:** Use your own API keys for language models to access them on your own machine.
 See instructions on storing :ref:`api_keys`.

-*Support and resources:*

-Explore a :ref:`starter_tutorial`, how-to guides and notebooks.
+Explore examples and use cases in our :ref:`starter_tutorial`, how-to guides and notebooks listed in the menu.
 See `tips <https://docs.expectedparrot.com/en/latest/checklist.html>`_ on using EDSL effectively.

 Join our `Discord channel <https://discord.com/invite/mxAYkjfy9m>`_ to ask questions and chat with other users!